apache/infrastructure-website/content/pages/jira-guidelines.md

 In November, 2022, due to an influx of false Jira accounts creating a flood of spam tickets, Infra ended public signups to ASF Jira accounts.
 This <a href="https://infra.apache.org/blog/jira-public-signup-disabled.html" target="_blank">blog post</a> discusses the decision.

 If you need to open a Jira ticket for a particular project and do not have an ASF Jira account, ask the project to create a Jira account you can use.
 Some projects may have created dedicated email addresses for receiving such requests.

-After a project creates a Jira account for a person, that person can create Jira tickets for any ASF project, or for the Foundation itself.
+See the next section for details.

-If your ticket is about the Foundation's website, rather than for a specific project, ask the Infrastructure team to create the Jira account for you, with an email to `users@infra.apache.org`.
+If your ticket is about the Foundation's website or services, rather than for a specific project, ask the Infrastructure team to create the Jira account for you, with an email to `users@infra.apache.org`.

+<h3 id="account">Creating an account for a non-ASF reporter<a class="headerlink" href="#account" title="Permanent link">&para;</a></h3>

+To provide an ASF Jira account for someone who is not a part of the ASF community but wants to create Jira tickets related to a project's product, someone on the project's PMC can follow these steps:

+  - Gather this information from the requestor:
+    - email address
+    - preferred username
+    - alternate username (in case the preferred one is already in use)
+    - display name, if it is different from the username
+  - Go to <a href="https://selfserve.apache.org/" target="_blank">selfserve.apache.org</a> and select ‘Create a Jira user account’.
+    - If you need to log in, make sure you are using your ldap credentials that you use for logging into to other Apache services.
+  - On the screen that appears, provide the username, display name, and email address for the new account.
+Then click the `submit` button.
+  - If the account is created, a success message appears onscreen.

+The user receives an email with a link to where they can 'reset' their password. they then can create Jira tickets for ASF projects, for Infra, or for the ASF in general.

 <h3 id="before">Before you create a ticket<a class="headerlink" href="#before" title="Permanent link">&para;</a></h3>

   1. Browse the existing Jira tickets to see if others have already reported the bug you noticed or have requested the task or additional feature that you were going to ask for.
 If you find a ticket that covers what you wanted to report, you can add a comment and maybe some more relevant information to the existing ticket.
   2. Decide whether an Apache Jira ticket is the proper venue for your concern.
 For example, the Infrastructure team installs and operates multiple third party services on behalf of the ASF and its projects.
 Examples include Jira itself, GitHub, TravisCI, JFrog, LastPass, PonEE, Okta, Nexus, Confluence, and Statuspage.
 If you have a problem with the core functions of a third party service, it will be more efficient to file a bug report with that service, rather than with Infra or any ASF project.
 Infra will **close as invalid** any bug report or enhancement request about a third party service that does not relate to the ASF's interaction with or configuration of that service.
-  3. If the ticket is not to report an issue, but to request that Infra make a configuration change, add a service, create a virtual machine, or perform some other work for your project, _unless you are a committer or a PMC member of the project_, include in the ticket a reference to the email thread in which the PMC agreed to that request.
+  3. If the ticket is not to report an issue, but to request that **Infra** make a configuration change, add a service, create a virtual machine, or perform some other work for your project, _unless you are a committer or a PMC member of the project_, include in the ticket a reference to the email thread in which the PMC agreed to that request.
 Infra will **reject** Jira tickets submitted on behalf of a PMC by someone who is not a committer for that project and cannot in some other way establish a) their connection to the project and b) PMC approval for the request.

-**Note**: If the ticket is for a major request, such as to set up a virtual machine for the project, the ticket **should** demonstrate PMC approval of the request, no matter what status the ticket-creator has.
+  4. **Note**: If the ticket is for Infra, and is for a major request, such as to set up a virtual machine for the project, the ticket **should** demonstrate PMC approval of the request, no matter what status the ticket-creator has.

 <h3 id="writing">Writing a good Jira ticket<a class="headerlink" href="#writing" title="Permanent link">&para;</a></h3>
 If there is nothing in Jira already that covers what's on your mind, and the topic seems related to Apache services or an Apache project rather than a third party, click "Create" to display a form where you can describe your issue or request.
 Providing as much relevant information as you can helps Infra respond quickly and appropriately.